alondraorn/DH150-UX/README.md

 ## **2: Match between system and the real world**
 Good use of icons, such as luggage, buildings, cruise boats, planes, etc. <br />
-Hotel search results are positioned on a map with price points, allowing the user to view accomdation's in terms of proximity to their destination. <br />
+Hotel search results are positioned on a map with price points, allowing the user to view accomodations in terms of proximity to their destination. <br />
 Severity rating: 1 <br />
 Why: Expedia does a satisfactory job of using language that the user can understand and implementing icons that match the real world.